There are two categories of awards:

 An additional £100 is awarded to the group judged to have made the best presentation at the awards ceremony.

-For details of the projects of the 2018 winning entries please see ‘Previous Winners’
+For details of the projects of previous winning entries please see ‘Previous Winners’